 Fund financial reports provide detailed information about the District's major funds.
 The District uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the District's most significant funds.
-The District's major governmental funds are the General fund, Permanent Improvement fund and Classroom Facilities fund.
+The District's major governmental funds are the General fund, Classroom Facilities Maintenance fund, Permanent Improvement fund and Classroom Facilities fund.